Sambhuvarman: Relation with Sui China

 In 595 AD, Sambhuvarman sent tribute to the Sui dynasty of China.
 Due to a myth that Champa was an immensely rich area, Sui officials began to take a special interest in it; in 605 Yang Chien ordered general Liu Fang to invade Lâm Ấp.
 Sambhuvarman's army faced off against the Chinese forces with many war elephants.
 At first they had some success, but Liu Fang's troops dug ditches and covered them with twigs.
 The elephants were alarmed by the ditches and retreated, causing disorder in Sambhuvarman's army.
 It was completely routed, with immense slaughter.
 Liu Fang pursued the Cham remains as far as the bronze column of Ma Yuan.

-The capital, Trà Kiệu, was abandoned.
+The capital, Kandapurpura near present-day Huế, was abandoned.
 Within eight days, the Chinese forces arrived and pillaged the city.
 Their plunder included over one thousand Buddhist books as well as the gold tablets commemorating the reigns of the previous eighteen kings.
 The Sui immediately set up an administration in Lâm Ấp and divided the country into 3 counties: Tỷ Ảnh, Hải Âm and Tượng Lâm.
 Liu Fang cut a stone inscription to commemorate his victory and then started for China, but on the way the army was hit by an outbreak of disease which killed large numbers of the officers and men, including Liu Fang.

 The Sui effort to administer parts of Champa directly was short-lived.
 Sambhuvarman reasserted his power and sent an embassy to the Sui to "acknowledge his fault."
 The Cham quickly regained independence during the troubles accompanying the collapse of the Sui empire, and sent a gift to the new Tang Empire's ruler in 623.